MarcCarr/InfoSecMC/H2_Kill_Chain.md

  - Atomic - A basic form of data that retains its essence such as an IP address.
  - Computed - Genterated types of data such as hash values.
  - Behavioral - A combination of the two former types of data that an attacker utilises to further their objective.
+- Indicators seem like a very small part of the defencive action, but they are a vital part in helping to build a adaptable strong defence in the long run.

 ## Intrusion Kill Chain
 - Keyword "Chain" aptly describes this phase based model as failure in any one link will cause the whole process to cease.